How To Reconcile Credit Card Accounts in QuickBooks Online

-This guide will teach you how to reconcile credit card accounts in QuickBooks Online—a crucial step that ensures that the credit card activity in QuickBooks matches your credit card statements.
-This lesson will help you make QuickBooks credit card reconciliation easy.
+This guide will teach you how to reconcile credit card accounts in QuickBooks Online to ensure that the credit card activity in the platform matches your credit card statements.
+We’ll also share some of the common errors that you may encounter, along with some tips to locate discrepancies.

 Verify beginning balance.